indieisaconcept/gpbattlebus/README.md

 Note you will need to supply the flag `--reference`.
 The value for this can be found in the getplayed discord.

-`$ npx github:indieisaconcept/gpbattlebus --profile <username>`
+`$ npx github:indieisaconcept/gpbattlebus --reference <value>`

-1. Login using supplied found credentials
+1. Login using using authorisation code
-2. Fetch friends list from Google Sheet
+2. Fetch friends list using reference
 3. Add missing friends

-`$ npx github:indieisaconcept/gpbattlebus --profile <username> --dryrun`
+`$ npx github:indieisaconcept/gpbattlebus --profile <username> --reference <value> --dryrun`

 1. Login using supplied found credentials
 2. Fetch friends list from Google Sheet
 3. Display summary of current friendships

+`$ npx github:indieisaconcept/gpbattlebus --profile <username> --save-profile --reference <value>`

+1. Login using supplied found credentials
+2. Save credentials against profile name
+3. Fetch friends list from Google Sheet
+4. Display summary of current friendships

 #### Authentication